City and County firefighters come together to put out garage fire in NE Wichita

 WICHITA, Kan.
-(KSNW) — Neighbors were the first to notice that their next door garage was on fire, and were able to successfully evacuate everyone out of the home quickly — this happened Tuesday afternoon in northeast Wichita.
+(KSNW) – Neighbors were the first to notice that their next-door garage was on fire and able to successfully evacuate everyone out of the home quickly.

-Flames were shooting from the garage when Wichita and Sedgwick county firefighters arrived at the scene of the fire.
+Flames were shooting from the garage when Wichita and Sedgwick County firefighters arrived at the scene.
 They were able to bring the fire under control shortly after arrival.

-Captain Matthew Nance with the Sedgwick County Fire Department said, “We found a fully well-developed fire in the garage — we stretched the lines to the front of the home to put the garage fire out and then we went inside to look for life.”
+“We found a fully well-developed fire in the garage.
+We stretched the lines to the front of the home to put the garage fire out and then we went inside to look for life,” said Capt.
+Matthew Nance, Sedgwick County Fire Department.

-Talking about city and county fire departments coming together to put out the fire, Captain Nance said, “Two different departments, we had a county unit and we had probably about eight to nine units from the City of Wichita.”

 No estimate on damages yet.
 The cause of the fire is still under investigation.